BGU-SE-Courses/2025-mbt-ai/README.md

 In this assignment, we focused on testing two key features of PrestaShop: updating a product price as an admin and adding a product to the cart as a user.
 Below are the detailed scenarios for each feature:

 Feature: Admin updates a product price in PrestaShop

-Scenario: Admin successfully changes the price of a product Given the admin is on the PrestaShop login page.
+Scenario: Admin successfully changes the price of a product

+Given the admin is on the PrestaShop login page.

 When the admin logs in with email and password.

 And navigates to the product catalog.

 And selects the product name.

-And updates the retail price to price>.
+And updates the retail price to price.

 Then the product price should be updated successfully.

 Feature: User adds a product to the cart and proceeds to checkout

-Scenario: User successfully adds a product and reaches the checkout page Given the user is on the PrestaShop homepage.
+Scenario: User successfully adds a product and reaches the checkout page

+Given the user is on the PrestaShop homepage.

 When the user logs in with email and password.

 And adds the product name to the cart.

 And navigates to the cart page and clicks checkout.

 Then the user should be on the checkout page.